f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 .. image:: images/schemavalidation_01.png

-One the declaration and language are set, you can highlight over sections of the code to see contect and errors
+Once the declaration and language are set, you can highlight over sections of the code to see contect and errors

 .. image:: images/schemacontext_01.png